ErfanNahidi/learning-journey/README.md

-# Erfan's learning Journey 🚀
+# Erfan's Security Journey 🚀

 This repository documents my learning roadmap, technical goals, and progress as I transition from SOC Analyst to Security Developer and Malware Analyst.